telerik/blazor-docs/knowledge-base/dropdowns-get-model.md

 ---
-title: Get model from dropdown
+title: Get Model from Drop Down
-description: how to get a model from a dropdown instead of a primitive value.
+description: How to get a model from a drop down instead of a primitive or value-type value.
 type: how-to
-page_title: Get model from dropdown
+page_title: Get Model from Drop Down
 slug: dropdowns-get-model
 position:
 tags: